AdaCore/gnatstudio/docs/users_guide/plugins.rst

 User plugins
 ^^^^^^^^^^^^^

-GPS comes with a number of plugins, some of which are activated by default.
+GNAT Studio comes with a number of plugins, some of which are activated by default.
 Control which plugins are activated by using the :menuselection:`Edit --> Preferences...` menu.

-This section discusses a few of the many plugins built in to GPS.
+This section discusses a few of the many plugins built in to GNAT Studio.
 The preferences dialog shows their description, so you can decide whether you want them enabled.